 If the temperature is okay, you might need a longer bake time.
 Make sure your oven is fully pre-heated and that you give it that extra 30 minutes to fully heat everything in the oven.

 My Bread is Very Dry & Difficult to Work With

 You may need more water in your recipe.
 If you live in a drier climate, adding even a few tablespoons to 1/4 cup of water more may make all the difference in how your loaf turns out!

 My Dough is Very Wet and Hard to Work With

 Having a dough that’s too wet can be just as troublesome.
 I had this problem with a few first loaves.
 They had some great bubbles within, but it didn’t get a great rise and was very hard to work with because it never formed a tight enough ball.

-If this is happening to you, reduce the amount of water by 1/4 cup on your next loaf to see if it helps.
+If this is happening to you, reduce the amount of water by a few tablespoons on your next loaf to see if it helps.

 You may not get a perfect loaf the first time, or even the fourth time, but each time you bake a new loaf, you’ll get better and learn more.
 Each time I bake another loaf, I feel like I’m getting better and better at understanding how it all works!
 The more often you bake, the easier it is to understand your starter and to be able to effectively tailor your recipe or methods to get a perfect loaf.